openlawteam/docs/docs/integration-framework/README.md

 package integration.framework.openlaw;

 // ExternalService definition parsed by the Protoc Compiler.
 It must be extended by the server implementation
-// so it can responds to gRPC requests from OpenLaw Integration Framework. service ExternalService {
+// so it can respond to gRPC requests from the Integration Framework. service ExternalService {

     // Gets the Ethereum Public Address from the service which is
     // used to verify events sent from the service to OpenLaw VM. rpc GetEthereumAddress (Empty) returns (EthereumAddressResponse) { }

-    // Gets the server Markup Interface definition which is used in a OpenLaw Agreement with ExternalCall or ExternalSignature variable types.
+    // Gets the server Markup Interface definition which is used in an OpenLaw
+    // Agreement with ExternalCall or ExternalSignature variable types.
     // The expected Markup Interface definition must follow the standard:
     //  - [[Input:Structure(inputField1: <Type>; inputField2: <Type>; inputFieldN: <Type>)]] [[Output:Structure(outputField1: <Type>; outputField2: <Type>; outputFieldN: <Type>)]]
     //  - <Type> - can be replaced by: Text, Number and Date.
-    // Basic Markup Interface for the Coin Market Cap service can be defined as a String of value:
+    // Basic Markup Interface for the Coin Market Cap service can be defined as
+    // a String of value:
     //  - "[[Input:Structure(fromCurrency: Text; toCurrency: Text; amount: Number)]] [[Output:Structure(currency: Text; price: Number; lastUpdate: Text)]]"
-    // The standard Markup Interface for any e-Signature service is defined by the following String value:
+    // The standard Markup Interface for any e-Signature service is defined by
+    // the following String value:
     //  - "[[Input:Structure(signerEmail: Text; contractContentBase64: Text; contractTitle: Text)]] [[Output:Structure(signerEmail: Text; signature: Text; recordLink: Text)]]"
-    // Any e-Signature service must use the exact same Markup Interface as described above,
+    // Any e-Signature service must use the exact same Markup Interface as
-    // otherwise the e-Signature will not be validated by the OpenLaw VM. rpc GetMarkupInterface (Empty) returns (MarkupInterfaceResponse) { }
+    // described above, otherwise the e-Signature will not be validated by the
+    // OpenLaw VM.
+    rpc GetMarkupInterface (Empty) returns (MarkupInterfaceResponse) { }

     // Executes the request from OpenLaw Integrator Framework